-Students will select the particular fields of specialization for their electives sufficient to make
+Students will select the particular fields of specialization for their electives sufficient to make a total of 128 hours.

 REQUIREMENTS FOR COURSES LEADING TO THE B. E. DEGREE

 All courses leading to the B. E. degree must include the Basic Requirements (69 or 73 credits) and the subjects outlined in one of the following curricula.